Analysis | Biden administration cautiously approaches accusing Russia of ‘war crimes’

-Since then, the White House and the administration have had a few bites at the apple and while they haven’t echoed Pelosi and others, they do appear to be getting closer.
+Since then, the White House and the administration have had a few bites at the apple, and while they haven’t echoed Pelosi and others, they do appear to be getting closer.

 Asked Wednesday whether Russia was committing war crimes, Biden said merely, “We are following it very closely.
 It’s early to say that.”